stfc/PSyclone/tutorial/training/users/lfric/README.md

     psyclone -s ./omp_transformation.py -nodm -l output -opsy main_alg_psy.f90 -oalg main_alg.f90 main_alg.x90

 The script will apply OpenMP parallelisation to all loops.
-Compare the PSy-layer files with the previously created files.
+Compare the PSy-layer files with the previously created files in the directory `../1_using_psyclone`.
 What has changed?

 The explanation can be found [here](#explanation-for-applying-openmp).